ehmicky/string-byte-slice/README.md

 [`string.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice)
 operates character-wise.
 Each character can take up to 4 bytes when serialized with UTF-8 (in a file, network request, etc.).
-This library does the same, but bytewise.
-This enables slicing or truncating a string to a specific amount of bytes.
+This library slices or truncates a string to a specific amount of bytes instead.

 # Features